Minnesota Food Charter

 SNAP-Ed Educator Andrea Kronbach — with the support of the SHIP coordinator and all of the food shelf directors in the county — developed the Waseca County Healthy Food Access Network with the mission to partner together to increase the access to, and knowledge of healthy and affordable food for residents residing in Waseca County.

-The Minnesota Food Charter was launched October 2014 after a nine-month broad-based public engagement process.
-From the beginning, Extension provided significant leadership, funding, and support to ensure the success of the food charter.
+The Minnesota Food Charter launched October 2014 after a nine-month broad-based public engagement process.
+From the beginning, Extension provided significant leadership, funding and support to ensure the success of the food charter.
 Read more about the timeline here: Minnesota Food Charter: History.

-The Minnesota Food Charter Network was launched in November 2015.
-The Network is a statewide network, rooted in Minnesota Food Charter strategies, that supports and fosters shared action towards healthy food access for all.
+The Minnesota Food Charter Network began in November 2015.
+The Network is statewide and rooted in Minnesota Food Charter strategies.
+It supports and fosters shared action towards healthy food access for all.
 Read more about The Network.

-The multidisciplinary team working to advance the Minnesota Food Charter includes multiple organizations and countless individuals.
+The multidisciplinary team working to advance the Minnesota Food Charter includes many organizations and individuals.
 Find a full list of committee members here: Minnesota Food Charter: Committees.
 You may also be interested in meeting Food Charter Champions.

 The Minnesota Food Charter Network (MFCN) is supported by: